 How Do I Know If My Baby Has An Allergy?

-If you think your baby has an allergy, pay close attention to his or her symptoms.
+If you think your baby is having an allergic reaction, pay close attention to his or her symptoms.
 Allergic reactions can range from mild to severe, and they can happen right away or several hours after exposure to the allergen.

 Mild to moderate symptoms